RLogik/phpytex/LONGREADME.md

 Key features

 - You can augment your tex/LaTeX files with **python** code.
-- Some commands are inspired by PHP, hence the name.
+- Some (very few!) commands were inspired by PHP, hence the (unfortunate) name.
 - There are generally on the market place 2 kinds of code + LaTeX fusions:
   - ones that are written entirely in the programming language;
   - ones like markdown, Rmd, pandocs, _etc._ which allow a hybrid, but require everything to be written in one file.